conorhamill36/paper_title_creator/README.md

 	- [ ] What happens if there are papers that share names and years? and topics?
 	- [ ] Maybe have a letter after the name, so 2023_Li_b_hallucinations.pdf?
 	- [ ] Maybe a command line argument to copy or create differently named files?
-- [ ] Units tests
+- [ ] Unit tests
 - [ ] Think of more edge cases for file names, text parsing etc.
+- [ ] Implement access to multiple LLMs through LiteLLM
+- [ ] Implement parsing of PDF using MarkItDown
-- [ ]Some way of benchmarking the performance of different methods, e.g. how many years and names of ~20 papers were extracted correctly?
+- [ ] Some way of benchmarking the performance of different methods, e.g. how many years and names of ~20 papers were extracted correctly?